 Underlying much of this dialogue is the question of 'activism.'
 By far, this is sasha's most important contribution in "'Activism' and 'Anarcho-Purism,'" and I would be remiss to ignore it.
 His strength, in truth, is not so much in introducing new ideas here as in synthesizing those of Andrew X and J. Kellstadt and applying them to the evolving direct action milieu in the US (which, if anything, desperately needs more critical reflection).
-For the sake of clarity, this cogent discussion warrants a brief review.

-In "Give Up Activism," Andrew X warns that the socially-constructed role of 'the activist' is profoundly limiting and woefully inadequate for the task of doing away with capitalism.
-"The activist," he notes, "is a specialist or an expert in social change," which contradicts our very intent as anarchists - the abolition of privileged social roles.
-Moreover, "Activism is based on this misconreforms - is one which does not base its validity and its right to exist on capitalist needs, criteria, and rationales.
+For the sake of clarity, this cogent discussion warrants a brief review. enlarged gains and greater space for further advances.
+Andre Gorz, in his seminal book Strategy for Labor, refers to these as "non-reformist" or "structural" reforms.
+He contends, "a struggle for non-reformist reforms - for anti-capitalist reforms - is one which does not base its validity and its right to exist on capitalist needs, criteria, and rationales.
 A non-reformist reform is determined not in terms of what can be, but what should be."

-Look to history for examples: the end of slavery, the eight-hour workday, desegregation.
+Look to history for examples: the end of slavery, the eighthour workday, desegregation.
 All were born from long, hard struggles, and none were endpoints.
 Yet they all struck at the foundations of power (in these cases, the state, white supremacy, and capitalism), and in the process, they created new prospects for revolutionary change.
 Now consider contemporary struggles: amnesty for undocumented immigrants, socialized health care, expansive environmental protections, indigenous sovereignty.
 These and many more are arguably non-reformist reforms as well.
 None will single-handedly dismantle capitalism or other systems of power, but each has the potential to escalate struggles and sharpen social contradictions.